Sequence Parallelism

 Megatron-SP is the simpler variant: it shards activations along the sequence axis only outside of the TP-collective regions.
 The matmuls inside Attention (QKV projection, output projection) and MLP run sharded along the hidden dimension via TP, and the activations between them stay sharded along the sequence dimension via SP.
 The transition between the two is a reduce-scatter (instead of an all-reduce), which costs the same bytes as a plain all-reduce but ends with sequence-sharded activations instead of replicated ones.

-The Megatron-SP win is that TP=8 SP=8 is achievable inside one HGX H100, and activation memory drops by another factor of 8 on top of the TP weight savings.
+In Megatron-SP, the SP degree is a property of the TP group, not a separate multiplicative axis: with TP=8, SP=8 uses the same 8 GPUs, and activation memory drops by another factor of 8 on top of the TP weight savings without adding any GPUs.
 This is the configuration that makes 32K to 128K context feasible at 70B scale on dense models.
+Context parallelism (CP, ring attention) is the multiplicative axis: it composes on top of TP and is sized independently.

 Ring attention: full attention across SP=N